Princeton Branch: University highlights

-The Princeton train, locally called the "Dinky" or the "PJ&B" (for "Princeton Junction and Back"), is a unique symbol of Princeton University that has grown over time to emblemize the University.
-It is mentioned in F. Scott Fitzgerald's "This Side of Paradise", featured in the TV program "Family Ties" when young Alex Keaton goes for his on-campus interview, and it is also in the 1934 Bing Crosby movie "She Loves Me Not".
-The theme of Princeton and the train is repeated in the University's own traditional homecoming song "Going Back to Nassau Hall" by Kenneth S. Clark (Class of 1905).
+The Princeton train, locally called the "Dinky" or the "PJ&B" (for "Princeton Junction and Back"), is a unique symbol of Princeton University that has grown over time to emblemize the university.
+It is mentioned in F. Scott Fitzgerald's This Side of Paradise, featured in the television program Family Ties when young Alex Keaton goes for his on-campus interview, and it is also in the 1934 Bing Crosby movie She Loves Me Not.
+The theme of Princeton and the train is repeated in the university's traditional homecoming song, "Going Back to Nassau Hall" by Kenneth S. Clark (Class of 1905).
 In it, the lyric "We'll clear the track as we go back" refers to the Princeton Branch track leading to the campus.

 The Great Dinky Robbery was an incident on May 3, 1963, in which four men boarded the Dinky and abducted four passengers.
 Princeton was not yet co-educational, and the Dinky was the usual mode of transportation for women dating members of the then all-male student body.
 On a Friday evening, four Princeton University students, riding horses in Western attire, ambushed the train as it was arriving at Princeton station.
-A convertible was parked across the track, forcing the Dinky to come to an abrupt halt.
+A convertible was parked across the track, forcing the Dinky to halt abruptly.
 The men, including George R. Bunn Jr. of the Bunn coffee maker family, who was armed with a pistol loaded with blanks, boarded the train and persuaded four female passengers to leave with them.
 The Dinky later resumed its trip and arrived at Princeton station.
-Although the University administrators were aware of the event and may have known who was involved, they took no official action.
+Although the university administrators were aware of the event and may have known who was involved, they took no official action.